IntersectMBO/plutus/doc/plutus/tutorials/contract-testing.rst

 to the contract :term:`script`.
 The transaction is balanced (which has no effect in this case), submitted, and validated by the emulator at slot 2.
-Then another transaction, ``1eba...``, is created, which forges the game :term:`token`.
+Then another transaction, ``1eba...``, is created, which mints the game :term:`token`.
 This transaction is in turn balanced (resulting in a new hash, ``2d66...``), and submitted without error--but although no errors are reported, *this transaction is not validated*.